 I’m gonna get vulnerable and honest for a moment here.
 I’m starting the year unemployed, which is scary but also somewhat exciting.
 I had been unhappy about my job for a while.
 While I appreciated being able to work from home, there was a toxic work environment I had to deal with for a long time that affected my mental health.
 Last year I decided it was enough, so I quit.

 And now here I am, starting from zero as a freelancer in the same field, which is frightening.
-I was able to come up with a couple of good opportunities that are giving me hope that this will work out, and thankfully Nick supports me in this new chapter of my life.
+I was able to come up with a couple of good opportunities that are giving me hope that this will work out, and thankfully Nick has been very supportive every step of the way.
 However, I still have that little voice in my head questioning if this is the right decision.
-I’m giving it a go, and hoping that putting everything in my vision board will give me the extra push I need.
-So, you will be seeing a lot more of me on social media and this blog, which is something I also want to get more consistent at.
+I’m hoping that putting everything in my vision board will give me the extra push I need.
+So, you will be seeing a lot more of me on social media and this blog, which is something I’m also focusing on this year.

 One of the reasons I needed a career change is that I want to spend quality time with my family.
 My son is about to start school, and I won’t be able to spend much time with him once it happens.
 My husband’s job is demanding, and he tends to work very unconventional hours, which makes spending quality time together as a family very difficult.
 I want to be able to contribute financially to our family’s needs without sacrificing precious time with Caleb and Nick.
 I know things will be tight for a while, but in the end, it will be worth it as long as my son feels loved and I can keep our family bond strong.